 In the afternoon, wind your way along mountain roads to the gorgeous Botanical Gardens of Chania, where you can stretch your legs on the walking tracks through citrus groves.

-Make one more stop at the Manousakis Winery – where you can swirl, sip and taste the local product in their pretty garden – before heading back to Chania.
+Make one more stop at the Manousakis Winery to swirl and sip the local product in their pretty garden.

-For Day 7 of your Trip to Greece Itinerary, go west of Chania to discover more of the Crete coastline and surrounding landscapes.
+Today go west of Chania to uncover more of the Crete coastline and surrounding landscapes.

 Olive Trees and Olive Oil Estate

-Crete Island, Greece is well-known for its olive oil production.
-Olive trees cover the foothills of the mountains and olive mills dot the map.
+Crete is well-known for its olive oil production.
+Trees cover the foothills of the mountains and mills dot the map.
 Spend the morning discovering the countryside and driving through the olive groves.

 Crete Coastline and Cave Church

-Spend Day 8 of your 2 Weeks in Greece Itinerary partaking in one of the many full-day activities near Chania.
-Trek the Samaria Gorge, sunbathe on a famous pink sand beach, swim in Balos Lagoon, visit ancient sites or visit other Crete cities.
+Spend day 8 of your 2 Weeks in Greece Itinerary partaking in some of the fun activities near Chania.

 Samaria Gorge

 Active travelers can embark on a 10-mile, downhill trek through the gorgeous Samaria Gorge.
-Visitors can plan their own hike (using the public bus is best) or join a local for a guided tour.
+You can plan your own hike (using the public bus is best) or join a local for a guided tour.

 Elafonisi Pink Sand Beach

-A pink sand beach on the southwestern coast of Crete, the famous Elafonisi Beach is a top island attraction.
-Visitors can spend the whole day at the beach…but it’s best to get there early if you want a good spot!
-The beach can be reached by car, bus or tour.
+The pink sand beach on the southwestern coast of Crete is a top attraction.
+Some spend the whole day here, but go early if you want a good spot!
+It can be reached by car, bus or tour.

 Nicknamed the Cretan Caribbean, Balos Beach Lagoon is mesmerizing.
-Best reached by boat, travelers can join one of the full day tours that include Chania hotel pick up, the boat trip, on board lunch and swimming stops!
+Best reached by boat, you can join one of the full day tours that include Chania hotel pick up, on board lunch and swimming stops!

 More Chania Day Trip Ideas

-Travelers who want visit other cities on Crete can drive east to quaint Rethymno that sits on the sea (but don’t miss the interior Arkadi Monastery).
+If you want to visit other cities on Crete, drive east to quaint Rethymno that sits on the sea (but don’t miss the interior Arkadi Monastery).

-The next destination on our Greece Vacation Itinerary is Santorini!
-The famous volcanic Greek Island is truly stunning.
+The most famous volcanic Greek Island is truly a sight to see.
 Spend the first day gazing at the beauty of it from the villages of Fira and Imerovigli.

 How To Get to Santorini